-Now the IDE should change and display the project.
-When you start the IDE for the first time, there is a lot of processing that is done in the background.
+Now the IDE should import the project.
+When you start the IDE for the first time, there is a lot of processing that is done in the background and it might take a few minutes before the project is ready for use.
 In the bottom right you can spot an indication for the ongoing work.
-Due to the workload it may take a while until the IDE reacts responsive.

 src/main/scala/com/example/ and double-click ExampleApp.

 This will open the code of the application we have already executed before from the console using sbt.